gunnarpope/cv/index.md

 **Medrhythms: Embedded Gait Analyzer** `2021-2022`
 * Lead Algorithm Engineer: Designed a real-time gait cycle time analyzer
 * Algorithm designed leveraged 3-axis accelerometry and 3 axis-gyroscopic data to infer the step frequency and stride length of recovering stroke victims, in real-time.
-* Gait detection algorithm measures time of Toe-Off (TO) and Heel-Strike (HS) events from raw IMU data with <30ms error - competitive with Physiolog's state-of-the-art Gait Up sensor.
+* Gait detection algorithm measures time of Toe-Off (TO) and Heel-Strike (HS) events from raw IMU data with <30ms error-competitive with Physiolog's state-of-the-art Gait Up sensor.
 * Ported gait analysis algorithm from Python into embedded C on a wireless BLE (nRF52840) chip
 * [Link: Medrhythms](https://medrhythms.com/)

 **OPOS1 Compliance Monitor** `2020-2021`
 * Designed a complete IoT product within 6 months to monitor usage of orthotic/prothetic limbs
 * Designed and produced a sticker-like wearable sensor that attaches to a prothetic limb and a clinical application
-* Ultra-low power algorithm design required a deterministic, finite-state machine (FSM) to wake up from low-power mode, load the memory of the FSM, measure user activity and step counts, update memory, and return to low-power mode - for months on end.
+* Ultra-low power algorithm design required a deterministic, finite-state machine (FSM) to wake up from low-power mode, load the memory of the FSM, measure user activity and step counts, update memory, and return to low-power mode-for months on end.
 * Wireless sensor (BLE) operates >6 months in the field using a single 240mAh coin-cell battery
 * Leveraged Flutter software to generate a mobile, tablet, and web application using a single set of source code
 * [Link: OandP1](https://www.opos1.com)